Pular para o conteúdo principal

 HtmlField

-Represents a HTML Field returned by the API.
+Represents an HTML Field returned by the API.

 Field types are used to type Entry and Singleton objects when requesting them using some SDK methods.
 See DefaultModelDefinition for more info.